Pleasantville, New York

 Pleasantville is a village in the town of Mount Pleasant, in Westchester County, New York, United States.
 It is located 30 miles north of Manhattan.
-The village population was 7,019 at the 2010 census.
+The village population was 7,513 at the 2020 census.
 Pleasantville is home to the secondary campus of Pace University and to the Jacob Burns Film Center.
 Most of Pleasantville is served by the Pleasantville Union Free School District, with small parts of northern Pleasantville served by the Chappaqua Central School District.
 The village is also home to the Bedford Road School, Pleasantville Middle School, and Pleasantville High School.
 The region of Pleasantville commonly referred to as "The Flats" is mostly served by the Mount Pleasant Central School district.

-The current mayor of Pleasantville is Peter Scherer, who has held the seat since 2009.

 History

 The settlement of Pleasantville dates back to the Rechgawawank and Sinsink tribes, belonging to the Munsee dialect of the Lenni Lenape.
 This region of the Hudson Valley has been inhabited since just after the last ice age.
 Lenape communities practiced ecosystem management, small-scale agriculture, hunting and gathering, democratic politics, and matrilineal governance.
-Called the “Grandfathers” by neighboring tribes, the Lenape were peaceful and skilled at conflict resolution between tribes and established trading routes crossing through the present-day village before the arrival of Europeans.
+Called the "Grandfathers" by neighboring tribes, the Lenape were peaceful and skilled at conflict resolution between tribes and established trading routes crossing through the present-day village before the arrival of Europeans.
 By the end of the 17th century, most if not all of the New York Lenape people had been killed by disease or conflict or had been displaced westward; Lenape in the 21st century reside in Ontario, Oklahoma, Ohio, Wisconsin, New Jersey, and Pennsylvania.
 French Huguenot Isaac See settled here as an agent for Dutch landowner Frederick Philipse in 1695, beginning the modern settler-colonial history of Pleasantville.

 By the time of the American Revolution, the population of the growing settlement comprised English, Dutch, and Quakers, most of whom were tenant farmers.
 During the Revolution, this area was part of the Neutral Ground, where there were conflicting loyalties among the settlers.
 British spy Major John André passed through present-day Pleasantville carrying information from Benedict Arnold at Fort Clinton (West Point) to the British in New York City.
 André lost his bearings near the present-day corner of Bedford Road and Choate Lane and was captured in Tarrytown, New York.
 The capture of André is often cited as a key factor in the ultimate victory of the American forces.

 As the area's population grew in the early 19th century, the settlement was called Clark's Corners, referring to property owned by Henry Clark at the intersection of Broadway and Bedford Road.
 This area was the village's original commercial center.
 In the 1820s, the newly appointed postmaster, Henry Romer, was directed by the Postmaster General's office in Washington, D.C., to give a name to the post office planned here.
 Romer's proposed name, Clarksville, was rejected because another New York post office already had the name.
 His second choice, Pleasantville, was accepted, and the Pleasantville Post Office opened on February 29, 1828.